JoeMingT/The-Storyteller-Website/README.md

 # The-Storyteller-Website

 This is the source code for "The Storyteller by Joe" website.
 Comissioned by Tham Joe Ping, website created and maintained by Tham Joe Ming.
 This ReadMe document will contain the information regarding the source code itself such as setting up and running the application, what is the packages used, what is the third party services used and so on.

 <br />

 ## Getting Started

 This project is built from the [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) command.
-If you are familiar with it then there's not much that you need to do to start the application.
+If you are familiar with it then you should know that there's not much that you need to do to start the application.

 ### Step-by-Step to Run the Application